AlexBorealis/Unet_darkside/README.md

 # Unet_darkside
-Creation nn models for segmentation of faults in seismic data
+Creation nn model for segmentation of faults in seismic data